 e-VLBI experiments are carried out in 10 days spread over the year, outside of the regular EVN sessions.
-The correlation is done real-time, and the data are delivered to the proposers rapidly, which may be an advantage for rapid response science or science with temporal constraints (e.g., transients, astrometry).
-Also projects that can justify the need for rapid data delivery, e.g., student projects, or other cases of urgency, are eligible.
+The correlation is done real-time, and the data are delivered to the proposers rapidly, which may be an advantage for rapid response science or science with temporal constraints (e.g., transients, astrometry, student projects, topical science themes).
+All science cases are eligible for scheduling in an e-EVN session; this even applies to projects for which real-time-correlation has not been requested.

 e-VLBI projects are centrally scheduled at JIVE (using inputs from the PI) because several projects may be observed in a single session.
 Such an advanced user support makes e-VLBI ideal for less experienced users.
-Note that some observing modes, such as multi-phase centre observing and multi-pass correlation are not available in e-VLBI.
+Note that some observing modes, such as fast transient search, multi-phase centre observing and multi-pass correlation may require recording the raw voltage data at JIVE.
 Please contact the JIVE support scientists at usersupport@jive.eu in advance if you plan to request a non-standard observing mode for e-VLBI.

-The request for real-time e-VLBI correlation should be clearly justified in the proposal.
-If multi-epoch e-VLBI is requested, proposals should also indicate the range of temporal cadence the proposal could sustain.
+■ If multi-epoch e-VLBI observations are requested, proposals should indicate the range of temporal cadence the proposal could sustain.
+Note some of the epochs may be scheduled in reguar EVN sessions!
 Further details (e.g., on the available array) are given in the 'Operational modes' section in the EVN capabilities page.

-Successful proposals with an e-VLBI component submitted by the June 1 deadline will be considered for scheduling on the e-VLBI days starting from September 2024.
+Successful proposals with an e-VLBI component submitted by the June 1 deadline will be considered for scheduling on the e-VLBI days starting from September 2025.
 Note that e-VLBI days are limited to a single observing frequency, which will be based on the highest graded proposal.
 The schedule (including observing frequency and the participating antennas) can be modified up to 08:00 UT on the day before the e-VLBI run starts.